annabel82/PdfSizeSorter/README.md

 ### Windows

-* All Poppler libs for compiling are contained in the poppler\_for\_win folder and are linked to from the included .pro file below.
+* Against best practice I have included all dependencies for Windows because they can be rather hard to find, especially the bins.
+They're contained in the poppler\_for\_win folder and are linked to from the included .pro file below.

-* Use the included PdfSizeSorter_windows.pro file for Qt Creator.
+* Use PdfSizeSorter_windows.pro file for Qt Creator.